Carpk/aws-lambda-grpc-sample/README.md

 ### Lambda Script

-The lambda sripts that are on AWS
+AWS Lambda scripts are saved in the lambda directory

+A working copy used for development can be ran using:

 `python lambdaRun.py`

-### Tests
+## Tests

-Tests are only in the lambda directory:
+Tests are currently only in the lambda directory:

 `python lambdaTest.py`